“Moment of Silence” by Barby Schacher

 I’ve always loved art.
 But being part of these competitions, winning a few awards, and receiving kind words from friends and fellow artists has made it all the more meaningful.
 There’s something special about having your work recognized by people who truly understand your passion — especially when they’re personal friends or other cowgirl and cowboy artists who also love the American West.

 This is how I found myself not only creating Western pastel art, but also entering national fine art shows and becoming part of a larger community of artists.
 I’m thankful for every step of this unexpected journey — and excited to keep going.
+I never imagined how much these Western Art Competitions would shape my growth as an artist and connect me with such a meaningful community.

 If you’re just discovering my work, or you’ve been following along for a while, I’d love to connect with you.
 You can browse my latest pastel paintings here, or follow along on Pinterest and Instagram.